YanWittmann/math-eval/doc/guide/md/basics/indentation_statements.md

 ## Example

 This small constructor function does not use semicolons to separate the statements.
-The first line `person.name = name` is the only line in the demo that is more incremented than the previous line, meaning only it will be joined with the line before it.
+The first line `person.name = name` is the only line in the demo that is more indented than the previous line, meaning only it will be joined with the line before it.
 This previous line ends in a `{` which means that the joining does not make a difference, as `{ }` are considered statement separators in of themselves.